mayflower/cushymoco/shop-connector/README.md

 ## Setup

+There is a setup.php script in the shop-connector directory that can automate the steps described below.
+It also can use symbolic links instead of copying files, so you get to keep your ability to interact with the git repository. "php setup.php -h" shows you information on the use, but the short version is:

+php setup.php --shop=oxid --version=4.7 --path=/www/oxid --use-links

+This sets up symbolic links of the connector into the running instance of your shop (point the path to your shop directory)

 ### OXID eShop 4.7.0+
 To use the shop connector with *OXID eShop 4.7.0 (and higher)*, checkout this repository and cd into `shop-connector/OXID/`.
 From here, copy all files to your OXID root directory: